stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 - After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.

-The following three numbered sections explain each of these practices in more detail:
+The following three numbered sections explain these practices in more detail:

 ### I. Annotating Texts